hallpaz/3dsystems20/docs/assignment2.md

 	<figcaption>Camera located at point [0.0, 0.0, 0.3] (inside)</figcaption>
 </figure>

 However, in this case, when we render the scene with the camera located in the center of the sphere, we don't get a black screen.
+In computer graphics, a completely black screen scre

 <figure>
 	<img src="img/toy0.png" alt="Rendering the sphere">